 FIELD DESCRIPTION Name Displays the system name of your ZyAIR.
 This information can be changed in Menu 1 - General Setup .
 Routing Refers to the routing protocol used.
 ZyNOS F/W Version Refers to the ZyNOS (ZyXEL Network Operating System) system firmware version.
 ZyNOS is a registered trademark of ZyXEL Communications Corporation.
-Country Code Refers to the country code of the firmware.
 LAN Ethernet Address Refers to the Ethernet MAC (Media Access Control) of your ZyAIR.
 IP Address This is the IP address of the ZyAIR in dotted decimal notation.
 IP Mask This shows the subnet mask of the ZyAIR.
 DHCP This field shows the DHCP setting of the ZyAIR.
 When you have completed this menu, press [ENTER] at the prompt "Press ENTER to confirm or ESC to cancel" to save your configuration or press [ESC] to cancel and go back to the previous screen.